AnyaLang/SBB_ML/README.md

 eval_batch_sizes = [16, 32]
 ```

-*Results of the training on the batch of 16 with different learning rates*
+*Results of the training on the batch of 16 with different learning rates:*

 | Learning Rate | Epoch | Average Loss | Accuracy   | Precision | Recall    | F1 Score  | Notes                  |
 |---------------|-------|--------------|------------|-----------|-----------|-----------|------------------------|